-representing the bric

-manufacturers as the

-participation, despite e that at both both meetings (Glen Douglas Mine

-meetings they agree ed not to do so.
-Forum Meeting as well as the public

-participation meeting) and it was

-Then on 2021.11.23 B meeting we confirmed during these meetings that

-expected, as agreed

-meeting, that the issu

-noise, dust and vibra

-raised at the first nor

-meeting, would be di 5

-agreed to, noting that

-a weeks' time there i

-participation meeting

-allows residents a fe

-respond before closu

-Practitioner.
-A hard copy of the report
+Then on 2021.11.23 meeting we expected, as agreed to in the first meeting, that the issues regarding noise, dust and vibration that were raised at the first non-productive meeting, would be discussed as agreed to, noting that basically in a weeks' time there is a public participation meeting that only allows residents a few days to respond before closure.

-The issue is that are

-of many poor as well
+The issue is that area comprises of many poor as well as previously disadvantaged resident to who internet and email etc. is still a distant dream.

-disadvantaged reside

-internet and email et

-distant dream.

-ustant dream.

-The applicants simpl ly have

-ignored this and brus

-insignificant, despite

-human rights issue.

-Co. most of these po

-So, most of these pe

-the mine forum netw

-to inform them oppos

-mine forum being a r

-stamping tick box ex

-it's become clear how
+The applicants simply have ignored this and brushed it off as insignificant, despite it being a human rights issue.

+So, most of these people rely on the mine forum network to be able to inform them opposed to the mine forum being a rubber stamping tick box exercise, which it's become clear how the summary of the findings of each report.
+This summary was presented during both meetings (Glen Douglas Mine Forum Meeting as well as the public participation meeting) and it was confirmed during these meetings that the report which includes the specialist assessments, and comments and response report, will be distributed to all registered interested and affected parties and should there be any additional comment to what was raised previously or during the latest consultations, such comments can be submitted to the GDARD directly or through the Environmental Assessment Practitioner.
+A hard copy of the report will also be made available to I&AP's at the Firehouse Gvm in Daleside.

 applicants are treating it.

 This begs the question as how we as a resident's mine forum can state this.

-Well, its simple, again last night a meeting was held in the good spirit of engaging with the representatives of the community to get clarity on: Noise.
+Well, its simple, again last night a meeting was held in the good spirit of engaging with the representatives of the community to get clarity on:

+Noise.

 Dust.

 Vibration.

 Traffic, as in how new traffic will be mitigated on a road that's basically falling to pieces as no one takes responsibility for it between municipal and provincial government structures.

 We were told that specialists have investigated the above issues and reports have been drawn up.

-Yet at the meeting we given an excuse they were only received last week Friday and so have not been distributed, which at best should have been a simple email The additional specialist assessments were undertaken to address the concerns raised with regards to noise and vibration, dust and additional traffic generated.
-The mitigation measures proposed, minimizes or manages the impacts identified and has been included within the Environmental Management Plan for implementation, should the project be approved. last week Friday and so have not
+Yet at the meeting we given an excuse they were only received last week Friday and so have not been distributed, which at best should have been a simple email to all concerned to allow transparent discussion to take place at the meeting.

+The additional specialist assessments were undertaken to address the concerns raised with regards to noise and vibration, dust and additional traffic generated.
+The mitigation measures proposed, minimizes or manages the impacts identified and has been included within the Environmental Management Plan for implementation, should the project be approved.